Lakshmisri01/Malayalam-Regional-Dialect-Recognition/README.md

 # Malayalam-Regional-Dialect-Recognition
 This project aims to enhance Automated Speech Recognition (ASR) for the Malayalam language by focusing on its regional dialects.
 Utilizing advanced machine learning techniques and a specially curated dataset, this model seeks to significantly improve dialect recognition accuracy, making voice-driven applications more accessible to speakers from different regions of Kerala.

+**Note** -  The dataset is not provided in this repository because it is currently being used for an ongoing journal paper.
+Once the paper is published and the dataset is cleared for public release, it will be updated in this repository with the dataset.

 ## Authors
 1. Thanushri Madhuraj
 2. Aadya Goel